The profile of chiral skyrmions of small radius: Skyrmion radius

 Restoring physical constants in Eq.~\eqref{eq:approx_radius} we have

-This shows that the skyrmion radius decreases for decreasing DMI constant or increasing anisotropy.
+This shows that the skyrmion radius decreases for decreasing DM parameter or increasing anisotropy.
 In the limit $\DM\to 0$ or $\Anisotropy \to \infty$, the skyrmion radius $R$ goes to zero.
 A form of Eq.~\eqref{eq:skyrmionRadius} which is more instructive as it implicates the length scales of this model, is

 We will finally apply the above formulas and give specific examples.
-The regime of small $\epsilon$ can be obtained for small enough values of the DMI parameter $\DM$.
+The regime of small $\dmscaled$ can be obtained for small enough values of the DM parameter $\DM$.
 Furthermore, for a regime where the skyrmion has larger radius we assume a small anisotropy $\Anisotropy$, which gives a large $\ldw$ (domain wall width scale).
-As a first example let us choose $\epsilon=0.6$ so that the formulas for the near and the far field give good approximations as seen in Fig.~\ref{fig:profiles_matching}.
+As a first example let us choose $\dmscaled=0.3$ so that the formulas for the near and the far field give good approximations as seen in Fig.~\ref{fig:profiles_matching}.
 From Fig.~\ref{fig:v0-a} we have a skyrmion radius $R \approx 2 v_0 \approx 0.36\ldw$.
-As a second example let us choose $\epsilon=0.2$ which falls within the range of validity of the asymptotic matching and Eq.~\eqref{eq:asymptoticMatching}.
+As a second example let us choose $\dmscaled=0.1$ which falls within the range of validity of the asymptotic matching and Eq.~\eqref{eq:asymptoticMatching}.
 We then have a skyrmion radius $R \approx 2 v_0 \approx 0.04\ldw$.